evilgeniuslabs/evilgeniuslabs.github.io/_posts/2020-07-15-fibonacci32-mini.md

 Parts I used in my builds (also **not included**):

-- [Wemos D1 Mini ESP8266 Level Shifter Mini Shield Kit](https://www.tindie.com/products/9723/) is a great option.
-It's what I've used in all my builds.
+- [Wemos D1 Mini ESP8266 Level Shifter Mini Shield Kit](https://oshpark.com/shared_projects/6tHcl6u3) is a great option.
+It's what I used to use in all my builds.
 - USB power from microcontroller, with [FastLED's power management](https://github.com/FastLED/FastLED/wiki/Power-notes#managing-power-in-fastled) to limit the maximum brightness and keep total current draw under 2A.
 - [Dupont Connector Pins](https://amzn.to/2IiN84D)
 - [Dupont Connector Housings](https://amzn.to/39pjZRk)